 Bagalamukhi: the Goddess who paralyzes enemies.

 "The power that dwells, resides in the heart, is freedom itself.
-The object, the aim of its creative activity is the" family ", that is, the whole of the perceivable, the perception and the perceiver; and therefore, that it it is called with the name of "Head of the family" (Kaulinī).
-Created then that it has this family, it guides it, presides over it, and knowing it, illuminates and reabsorbs it within itself at once "Shambhunātha .
+The object, the goal of its creative activity is the" family ", that is the whole of the perceptible, of the perception and of the perceiver; and therefore, it it is called with the name of "Head of the family" (Kaulinī).
+Then created that he has this family, it guides it, presides over it, and, knowing it, illuminates it and reabsorbs it in itself at the same time "Shambhunātha .

 Kula-arnava is a term composed of the words कुल kula, which means family lineage, but here it indicates the शक्ति śakti, and

-अर्णव arṇava which means flow, wave, ocean, possible translation: Ocean of the śakti.
+अर्णव arṇava which means flow, wave, ocean, possible translation: Ocean of śakti.